Naavik/nixos-wizard/README.md

 A terminal-based installer for NixOS, similar to `archinstall` for Arch Linux.
 This project provides an interactive TUI (Terminal User Interface) to guide users through the NixOS installation process.

-## ⚠️ Development Status

-**This project is in early development and should be considered experimental.**

-- The installer logic is functional but still being refined
-- Some features may be incomplete or change significantly
-- Use at your own risk - always have backups and recovery plans
-- Not recommended for production systems yet

 ## Features

 - Interactive terminal-based interface using Ratatui